rberger247/CarDealerWithAngular4/README.md

 ----------Features and methodologies used ----------------

-Has a bootstrap form with dropdowns populated by values from database Uses angular two-way data binding to connect values of different dropdowns
+Has a bootstrap form with dropdowns populated by values from database.
+Uses angular two-way data binding to connect values of different dropdowns